 An Adult Chigger.
 Image Courtesy Susan Ellis, Bugwood.

 There was an occasion when a pilot was flying at an elevation of around 1,700 feet when he spotted a reddish color covering approximately 2 acres.
 Upon landing, he surprisingly discovered a heavy emergence of the giant red velvet chigger adult (each about the size of a large dot).
-Keeping in mind that these mites are “giant,” but no larger than the size of a 0 on this page, the estimated population was approximately 3 to 5 million with an average of 50 mites per four inch square.
+Keeping in mind that these mites are “giant,” but no larger than the size of an o on this page, the estimated population was approximately 3 to 5 million with an average of 50 mites per 4 inch square.

 One of the common misconceptions is that the larvae of these mites burrow under the skin and ultimately die within the tissues thus resulting in persistent itch.
 These tiny larvae attach by inserting their minute mouth parts into skin depressions, skin pores, wrinkle or hair follicles.
 Their mouthparts are tiny, short and delicate and can penetrate only thin skin or skin wrinkles or folds.
 Typically, chigger bites are found behind the knees, on the ankles, near the crotch, beneath the belt line and in armpits.
 Of course this is mainly because these are areas of the body where the skin is soft and are not located high on the body.
 The insertion of the mouthparts is not felt or the source causing itching.
 A feeding chigger usually goes unnoticed for 1 to 2 hours after attached.
 While feeding, the chigger injects powerful digestive saliva which after a few hours causes the skin to react and form a hard tube-like structure called a stylostome.
 This structure walls off the corrosive saliva, but it also functions like a feeding tube for the chigger larva.
 The larval mouthparts are attached to the stylostome, and like a person drinking a milk shake through a straw, allows the larva sucks up liquefied body tissue.
 The chigger continues alternately injecting saliva into the bite and sucking dissolved liquid body tissue.
 Irritation and inflammation of the surrounding tissue is the result of the presence of the stylostome.
 The longer and deeper the chigger feeds, the deeper the stylostome grows, and the larger the welt will eventually become.
 Individuals see a small red dot inside a welt (usually under a water blister), but this is the stylostome tube and not the larval body.